Quantum-Many-Body/QuantumLattices.jl/docs/src/tutorials/UnitcellDescription/SpatialInfoOfAUnitcell.md

  Bond(2, Point(1, [1.0, -1.0], [1.0, -1.0]), Point(1, [0.0, 0.0], [0.0, 0.0]))
  Bond(1, Point(1, [-1.0, 0.0], [-1.0, 0.0]), Point(1, [0.0, 0.0], [0.0, 0.0]))
 ```
 In method `bond(lattice::Lattice, nneighbor::Int)`, all the bonds up to the `nneighbor`th nearest neighbors are returned, including the 1-point bonds.
 However, this method is not so efficient, as `KDTree` only searches the bonds with the lengths less than a value, and it does not know the bond lengths for each order of nearest neighbors.
 Such information must be computed as first.
-On the other hand, [`bonds`](@ref) can accept a new type, the [`Neighbors`](@ref) as its second positional parameter to improve the efficiency, which could tell the program the information of the bond lengths in priori:
+On the other hand, [`bonds`](@ref) can accept a new type, the [`Neighbors`](@ref), as its second positional parameter to improve the efficiency, which could tell the program the information of the bond lengths in priori:
 ```jldoctest unitcell
 julia> lattice = Lattice([0.0, 0.0]; vectors=[[1.0, 0.0], [0.0, 1.0]]);